 Probiotic-rich foods include live active culture yogurt, sauerkraut and other lacto-fermented vegetables, kimchi, and miso.

 Choosing the right condom is essential because some condoms contain lubricants that can make BV worse.
 Same with the preservatives in many commercial lubricants.
-I recommend Sustain brand condoms and lubricants; they are some of the safest, most vagina-friendly products on the market.
+Sustain condoms and lubricants, for example, are vagina-friendly.

 Wait – same sex lovers aren’t outta’ the woods here.
 Oral sex can trigger BV because the pH of the mouth is so different than the pH of the vagina.
 Research also suggests that rates of BV are significantly higher among women who have sex with women.
 So it’s important to be aware of BV no matter the gender of your partner and, if you’re wrestling with persistent BV, it can help to take a temporary break from sex for a couple of weeks while you get that flora back on track.